domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 Possibile to customize:

 - language layout fully customizable.
 Create multiple language-layout and dynamically change it
-- customize button icons and key positions providing a custom layout
+- customize button icons and key positions providing a custom layout/theme
-- todo others...

 Main features:

 - easy to configure: Add keyboard component to you application and use one directive on input element that need to use virtual keyboard
 - automatic open/close on intem selection
-- automatic different layout for different input type (text, number, password, tel,)
+- automatic different layout for different input type (text, number, password, tel)
 - integration with phisical keyboard to use simultaneously (shift and capsLock works simultaneously as for cursor position)
 - integrated tab (shift + tab) navigation
 - button pressed repeat action automatically
 - integrated text area in component to always keep visible input text (small screen eseful if keyboard covers input element)
-- todo others...

 <div align="center">
 <img src="https://github.com/domi92/ngx-touch-virtual-keyboard/assets/10332144/e90627d4-91c0-448d-92c8-554ce26dd051" width=45%/>